-Tooth Fairy is mounted by Walden Media, a company that have been developing a strong profile as a producer of family entertainment over the last few years with the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, the remake of Charlottes Web (2006), Bridge to Terabithia (2007), Mr Magoriums Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nims Island (2008) and The Giver (2014).
+Tooth Fairy is mounted by Walden Media, a company that have been developing a strong profile as a producer of family entertainment over the last few years with the likes of The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, the remake of Charlottes Web (2006), Bridge to Terabithia (2007), Mr Magoriums Wonder Emporium (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Journey to the Center of the Earth 3D (2008), Nims Island (2008), The Giver (2014), A Dogs Purpose (2017) and The Star (2017).
 Walden Media are a Christian-backed company and some of their earlier works in particular show a faith bias.
 Tooth Fairy (a project that has been knocking around for at least two decades and was at one point to star Arnold Schwarzenegger) is their first effort in the light comedy niche where most contemporary family entertainment pitches itself and their first film that can be called an outright comedy.
 The basic premise of the story is very similar to an earlier tv movie Toothless (1997), which starred Kirstie Alley as a woman who is likewise reluctantly forced to act as a Tooth Fairy.

 The director of Tooth Fairy is Michael Lembeck.
 Within the fantasy genre, Lembeck previously made The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006) these also feature an appearance from a Tooth Fairy played by Art La Fleur (along with other mythical creatures).
 In a similar vein to the Santa Clause sequels, Tooth Fairy spins a family comedy out around the everyday dealings of legendary figures.
 Essentially, Tooth Fairy appears to have been conceived around the absurdity of a tough guy outfitted in a tutu and fairy wings.
 Unfortunately with Michael Lembeck at the helm, this gets played down at a level of excruciatingly witless comedy.
 Dwayne Johnson is put through some embarrassing scenes engaged in a fairy fight with Stephen Merchant, conducting skateboard stunts to escape from a giant-sized cat, invisibly humiliating cocky rival Ryan Sheckler in the ice hockey rink, or being strung up in mid-air as balls are whacked at him and so on.
 The script pulls out a never-ending source of agonizingly lame tooth and wing puns, even shoe puns as Dwayne Johnson is miniaturized and Stephen Merchant threatens to squish him.